DanRoscigno/DnD/characters/Sylceran-OSE/README.md

     - max of 4 retainers
     - retainer loyalty of 7

- - As a Druid I give the entire part a 5/6 chance of not getting lost.
+ - As a Druid I give the entire party a 5/6 chance of not getting lost.
  - I personally have +2 against lightning or fire damage.

 Weapons and armor